-------FOR USE ONLY WITH THE RANGER MODEL, -NOT FOR USE WITH THE RAMBLER OR SIDEKICK.

 Please do not put constant or aggressive pressure in your stirrups when using with a bareback pad.
 The pressure can cause soreness for your horse since this is a bareback pad and does not have a tree to distribute the pressure as a treed saddle can do.
 There are good gel pads and saddle pads that will help with this but be careful to get one that does not put pressure on your horse's withers and is very smooth along the spine of your horse.
 Uncomfortable pressure on their withers and spine can be just as uncomfortable for your horse as an ill fitting saddle.

 Keep in mind that this bareback pad does not have a tree and if you put too much pressure in one stirrup over the other the pad may roll.
-Also if you use excessive pressure in your stirrups you may want to use a liner or heavier pad under your bareback pad to protect your horse from pressure from the straps.
-I've designed these to go over the bareback pad in this way because it does help the stability of the pad.
+Also if you use excessive pressure in your stirrups you may need to use a quality saddle pad under your bareback pad to protect your horse from the pressure.
+Listen to your horse and check him/her for soreness until you understand his/her needs.